Vajram-And-RaviVajram-And-Ravi

 Overview:

-About National Housing Bank (NHB)
+About National Housing Bank (NHB):

-• It is wholly owned by the Government of India.
+• It is an All-India Financial Institution (AIFl) wholly owned by the Government of India (GoI).

-• Supervision and grievance redressal regarding Housing Finance Companies (HFCs).
+• Supervision and grievance redressal regarding HFCs

 • Promotion and Development.